mariosn-phys/dns-matlab-gpu/README.md

 The provided script can be run on CPU or GPU by switching off or on the igpu flag at the beginning.

-The folders contain the required functions ('Functions/'), initial fields for Re600, Re2250 and R3000(coarse grid) simulations ('Data/Rex/'), a script to acquire basic one and two point statistics ('Post_Scripts/'), the main executable (NL3D_Couette_gpu_on_RK3.m) and a script to modify the wall-normal resolution of the initial velocity field (Change_wall_normal_res.m).
+The folders contain the required functions ('Functions/'), initial fields for Re600, Re2250 and R3000(coarse grid) simulations ('Data/Rex/'), a script to acquire basic one and two point statistics ('Post_Scripts/Avg_statistics_plot.m'), the main executable (Scripts/NL3D_Couette_gpu_on_RK3.m) and a script to modify the wall-normal resolution of the initial velocity field (Scripts/Change_wall_normal_res.m).
 A folder 'Files/' should be created to output the modified initial fields (or select a different path).

 It is possible to either retain the folder structure and add the base folder and subfolders to the matlab path , or merge everything in a